achardon/brewery-hop/NOTES.md

 -search a city - DONE
 -see results of all breweries in that city as a list - DONE -AND as a map (use Mapbox?)
+    -need to use geocoding to get coordinates of the search city -need to also get coords of each brewery that gets returned -add pin of each brewery to map after search
 -upon clicking on brewery:
     -see name, address, and website of brewery
     -read reviews about that brewery